Qiskit/RFCs/0023-executor-primitive.md

 user-definable, it empowers users to explore and tune novel error mitigation techniques.

-Backend and platform developers will also benefit, as the **samplex** DSL creates a standard interface for describing variation strategies that can be implemented consistently across vendors.
+Backend and platform developers will also benefit, as the **samplex** data structure creates a standard interface for describing randomization strategies that can be implemented consistently across vendors.
 This improves portability, reduces vendor lock-in, and enables backends to apply optimizations without sacrificing user intent.